VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 - `IncludeFunctionRule`: ensures that include function is used instead of function tag.
 - `IndentRule`: ensures that files are not indented with tabs.
 - `SingleQuoteRule`: ensures that strings use single quotes when possible.
+- `TrailingCommaMultiLineRule`: ensures that multi-line arrays, objects and argument lists have a trailing comma.
 - `TrailingCommaSingleLineRule`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
 - `TrailingSpaceRule`: ensures that files have no trailing spaces.